 A graduate of the Anglican Studies Program will:

-4. Articulate the Theology of the Thirty-Nine Articles: Articulates the content of the Thirty-Nine Articles of Religion, their role in Anglicanism, and the ways they have been interpreted and taught from the Reformation until now.
+4. Articulate the Theology of the Thirty-Nine Articles: Articulate the content of the Thirty-Nine Articles of Religion, their role in Anglicanism, and the ways they have been interpreted and taught from the Reformation until now.

 Anglican Way of Theology